2004 AFC Asian Cup: Tournament summary

 The first semi-final saw Iran and host China battling for the final, with both being held 1–1, despite Iran was down to ten men.
 China eventually won in penalty shootout.
-The other semi-final was another insane thriller between Bahrain and Japan, with the Japanese won after extra times thanked for a goal by Keiji Tamada in early minutes of the first half of extra times, thus sent Japan to the final against host China.
+The other semi-final was another insane 4-3 thriller between Bahrain and Japan, in a match that featured 4 lead changes, a Bahraini goal to take a 3-2 lead in the 85th minute, and a Japanese equalizer in extra time.
+The Japanese eventually won after extra times thanked for a goal by Keiji Tamada in early minutes of the first half of extra time, thus sent Japan to the final against host China.
 Iran overcame Bahrain in a consolidating third place encounter, 4–2, to acquire bronze.

+Iran was also a major storyline in this tournament due to several strange storylines that developed over the course of the tournament.
+After comfortably defeating Thailand 3-0 in their first match, they shockingly fell 2-0 behind tournament debutants Oman before fighting back to earn a 2-2 draw in the 90+3 minute.
+During that match, Iranian teammates Rahman Rezaei and Ali Badavi got into a heated exchange and would each slap the other in the face before being separated by officials.
+After managing to advance with a 0-0 draw against eventual champions Japan, Iran made headlines before their quarterfinal match against South Korea when they missed their flight and spent the night before the match sleeping at the airport.
+Despite this, Iran went on to upset the favorite South Korea side, with Ali Karimi's standout performance in that match being a critical moment on his way to winning Asian Player of the Year for 2004.
+However, Iran's very next match against China would grab significant headlines again, due to a combination of multiple controversial calls by Lebanese referee Talaat Najm, as well as multiple notable mistakes by Iranian players.

 The final in Beijing saw China lose to Japan, with a controversial handball goal by Koji Nakata that sealed the game.
 The win meant Japan had successfully defended their title they achieved four years ago.
 The outcome frustrated many Chinese supporters, who ended up rioting outside Workers' Stadium over referee's controversial decision allowing the handball goal of Koji Nakata.